 After meeting them by chance in a field, Ichirou and Hiro have a mysterious power that changes humans forever.
 The incident made their bodies Terminator-like.
 This show portrayed two characters alternately.
 The first two episodes introduce their character, personality, and reaction.
 Ichirou is an old man who has a family.
 However, he is very difficult to be open as a father figure.
 After being diagnosed with cancer, he was so depressed and didn’t know what the purpose of his life was anymore.
 It came and miraculously, his cancer then disappeared.
 For a house of gold heart, he uses that power to save people.
 He saved people and put many consequences on him.

 Ichirou is the main character who acts as a hero.
 The character representation is so real.
-In fact, there are thousands, millions, or even billions of people like Ichirou in our lives.
-There is no nonsense or exaggerated drama.
+There are thousands, millions, or even billions of people like Ichirou in our lives.
+There is no-nonsense or exaggerated drama.
 His character illustrates a society that also views people like Ichirou.
 He works hard but his family doesn’t care about him.
-He himself, he was ostracized, and his days were filled with various hardships.
+He was ostracized and his days were filled with various hardships.
 For Ichirou, the power he gained can turn him into a monster if he can’t control it.

 Relationships between characters are shown ahead of time from the first episode to the end.
 The relationship between Ichirou and his family has real and deep emotions.
-It’s pure into their heart that was initially never familiar.
+It’s pure into their hearts that was initially never familiar.
 However, it shows before there is a transition when they are still together and back to being family again.
-I don’t really find memorable from other supporting characters.
+I don’t find memorable from other supporting characters.
 The supporting characters that have an impact on the actions for the main characters are such as Mari Inuyashiki, Naoyuki, Shion, and Hiro’s mom.
-It really shows the psychology of impact very well.
-As the relationship between Hiro and his mother, it’s kind of ironic but there is a counter attack before the next episode.
-The show, personally, is hard to say edgy just because there is too much violence in it.
+It shows the psychology of impact very well.
+As the relationship between Hiro and his mother, it’s kind of ironic but there is a counter-attack before the next episode.
+It’s, personally, hard to say edgy just because there is too much violence in it.
 But, the author seems to know since he wrote “Gantz”.

-“Inuyashiki” has good visual quality; actually really good.
+“Inuyashiki” has good visual quality.
 I know MAPPA since “Terror in Resonance”.
 Aside from the anime, they worked on other projects such as “Kids on the Slope”, “Yuri!!!
 On ICE”, and the Winter anime this year, “Dororo”.
 But, the quality of this anime is so good.
 At first, I felt weird with the CGI which was still a little stiff.
 I still like the beauty of CGI from “Land of the Lustrous“.
 But, they handle it very well.

 “Inuyashiki: Last Hero” turns Superman like a baby who still uses diapers and just learns to fly.
 A simple story but its impression is so realistic and full of thousands of relatable experiences that exist.
 Just that first episode, we are immediately attracted to the two sides of the coin.
 But for me, this is not a story about a hero against a villain with such a generic story.
 It explores how the circumstance of society today.
 A show that also explores a person’s psychology and a message about life.
 This show combines sci-fi with psychology with the modern settings of Japan and its world.
 One anime that is very rare in its scope.